 top of page

-With the Memoir titled An Addict in the Family - A Mother's Tale of Heartbreak, Courage, and Resilience now available on Amazon, my thoughts turn to other memoir topics I've been gestating this year.
+With the Memoir An Addict in the Family - A Mother's Tale of Heartbreak, Courage, and Resilience now available on Amazon, my thoughts turn to other memoir topics I've been gestating this past couple of years.

 I’ve been fortunate in life, especially over the past few years (the subject of my first memoir), to have had opportunities to gain clarity and understanding around my life experiences.
 This clarity and understanding have given me opportunity for personal growth and a sense of empowerment.